Stop sextortion – teens

 Don't forward pics.

-This one is really simple: If you don't have someone's permission to share an intimate photo or video of them, then you shouldn't share it.
+This one is really simple: Don't share intimate photos or videos of people.
 You might be considered legally responsible if you forward these images depending on the laws in your country.

-Lift others up.
-Sextortion can make people feel really alone.
-Make your friends feel great by telling them what you think makes them unique and why you love them.
+Sextortion can lead to bullying and make people feel really alone.
+Instead, make your friends feel great by telling them what you think makes them unique and why you love that specific thing.